-The definition of velocity assumes that it makes sense to take the limit $\Delta t \rightarrow 0$.
+The definition of velocity assumes that it makes sense to take the limit $\Delta t \to 0$ .
 In other words, it is assumed that infinitely small time intervals do exist in nature.
 The definition of velocity with derivatives is possible only because both space and time are described by sets which are continuous, or in mathematical language, connected and complete.
 In the rest of our walk we shall not forget that from the beginning of classical physics, infinities are present in its description of nature.
 The infinitely small is part of our definition of velocity.
 Indeed, differential calculus can be defined as the study of infinity and its uses.
 We thus discover that the appearance of infinity does not automatically render a description impossible or imprecise.
 In order to remain precise, physicists use only the smallest two of the various possible types of infinities.
-Their precise definition Vol. III, page 214 and an overview of other types are introduced later on.
+Their precise definition and an overview of other types are introduced later on.

-The appearance of infinity in the usual description of motion was first criticized in Ref.
-65 his famous ironical arguments by Zeno of Elea (around 445 BCE), a disciple of Parmenides.
+The appearance of infinity in the usual description of motion was first criticized in his famous ironical arguments by Zeno of Elea (around 445 BCE), a disciple of Parmenides.
 In his so-called third argument, Zeno explains that since at every instant a given object occupies a part of space corresponding to its size, the notion of velocity at a given instant makes no sense; he provokingly concludes that therefore motion does not exist.
 Nowadays we would not call this an argument against the existence of motion, but against its usual description, in particular against the use of infinitely divisible space and time.
 (Do you agree?)
 Nevertheless, the description criticized by Zeno actually works quite well in everyday life.
 The reason is simple but deep: in daily life, changes are indeed continuous.

 Large changes in nature are made up of many small changes.
 This property of nature is not obvious.
 For example, we note that we have (again) tacitly assumed that the path of an object is not a fractal or some other badly behaved entity.
 In everyday life this is correct; in other domains of nature it is not.
-The doubts of Zeno will be partly rehabilitated later Vol. VI, page 64 in our walk, and increasingly so the more we proceed.
-The rehabilitation is only partial, as the final solution will be different from that which he envisaged; on the other hand, the doubts about the idea of 'velocity at a point' will turn out to be well-founded.
-For the moment though, we have no choice: we continue with the basic assumption that in nature changes happen smoothly.
+The doubts of Zeno will be partly rehabilitated later in our walk, and increasingly so the more we proceed.
+The rehabilitation is only partial, as the final solution will be different from that which he envisaged; on the other hand,